CNUClasses/embeddings/README.md

 Implementing these recommendations will significantly improve the performance of semantic search and retrieval systems.

 ## Future work:
-- Effective document chunking strategies
+- Effective document chunking strategies (maximum chunk size, what doc metadata to track, chunk overlap...)
 - Mine Hard Negatives- how to ensure HNs are not actually positives.
 - Train cross encoders, how to generate good training data?
 Maybe train using triplets and MNRL?
-- Evaluate big cross encoders (CoHere, Jinja 2).
+- Evaluate larger cross encoders (CoHere, Jinja 2).
 - Evaluate replacing cosign loss with CoSENTLoss and AnglELoss
+- Full LangChain pipeline using fine tuned models